facebook

 The eligibility criteria is that both of you must also be full-time students or NSF, and/or have completed studies or NS within 12 months before applying for a flat.

-First-timers are also eligible for the Staggered Downpayment Scheme if you’re applying as a married couple or applying under the Fiance/Fiancee Scheme.
-Through the scheme, instead of paying the downpayment during the signing of the Agreement for Lease, you can pay it in two instalments: during the agreement signing and key collection.
+First-timers are also eligible for the Staggered Down Payment Scheme if you are applying as a married couple or applying under the Fiance/Fiancee Scheme.
+Through the scheme, instead of paying the down payment during the signing of the Agreement for Lease, you can pay it in two instalments: during the agreement signing and key collection.

-So who’s considered a first-timer HDB BTO applicant?
+So who is considered a first-timer HDB BTO applicant?

-You’re considered a first-timer applicant if you have never received any housing subsidies before.
-This means you’ve never bought:
+You are considered a first-timer applicant if you have received none housing subsidies before.
+This means you have never bought:

-So you’re considered a second-timer if you have bought any of these.
-From 9 May 2023 onwards, if you’re listed as an essential occupier and received the housing grant, you’ll also be considered a second-timer for your next HDB flat purchase.
-As a second-timer, you have to pay the resale levy when you buy a flat from HDB.
+So you are considered a second-timer if you have bought any of these.
+From 9 May 2023 onwards, if you are listed as an essential occupier and received the housing grant, you will also be considered a second-timer for your next HDB flat purchase.
+As a second-timer, pay the resale levy when you buy a flat from HDB.

 (While HDB regards couples comprising a first-timer and a second-timer as a first-timer family, take note that there are schemes, such as the Parenthood Priority Scheme that require both applicants to be first-timers.)